strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 #### The data source should:
 - Collect local volume usage
 - Publish usage to an internal compacted topic keyed by broker ID.
-- Collect and publish volume usage metrics (using this [message schema](#Message-schema)) on start up and periodically after that.
+- Collect and publish volume usage metrics (using the [volume metrics snapshot](#volume-metrics-snapshot-definition)) on start up and periodically after that.
 - Connect as an internal service using TLS and client certificates to connect to the Replication listener.

 #### The data sink should: